-- Pretty much the biggest reveal for Mega Man X is that Zero is the original Viral Maverick (meaning that The Virus originally came from him).
+- The biggest reveal is that Zero is the original Viral Maverick (meaning that The Virus originally came from him).
 Not only is this fitting for the trope, it also makes him the hunter of the race he unwittingly created.

 - X himself qualifies, since all Reploids (Repliroids, based on X's designs) and, by extension, Mavericks/Irregulars stem from him.

-- Karg from Arc The Lad 4 says that he is going to do this when he finds out that he is a Half-Human Hybrid, but he decides not to later.
+- Kharg from Arc the Lad: Twilight of the Spirits says that he is going to do this when he finds out that he is a Half-Human Hybrid, but he decides not to later.

 - Balthazar from Baldur's Gate II: Throne of Bhaal.
 He knows the Bhaalspawn aren't Always Chaotic Evil, but thinks they're still too dangerous, and he intends to kill himself last in a ritual designed to stop this from bringing Bhaal back.
 He actually works with some of the other powerful Bhaalspawn because they want to kill all the others except themselves.